grafana/loki/docs/sources/operations/automatic-stream-sharding.md

 These metrics reveal information relevant to automatic stream sharding:

-- `loki_rate_store_refresh_failures_total`: The total number of failed attempts to refresh the distributor's view of stream rates
+- `loki_rate_store_refresh_failures_total`: The total number of failed attempts to refresh the distributor's view of stream rates.
 - `loki_rate_store_streams`: The number of unique streams reported by all Ingesters.
 Sharded streams are reported as if they were unsharded.
 - `loki_rate_store_max_stream_shards`: The maximum number of shards for any tenant of the system.
 - `loki_rate_store_stream_shards`: A histogram of the distribution of shard counts across all streams.
 - `loki_rate_store_max_stream_rate_bytes`: The maximum stream size in bytes/second for any tenant of the system.
 Sharded